lewis-fidlers/vike-ant-design-minimal/README.md

 See https://ant-design.github.io/antd-style/guide/ssr for more info on ant design and ssr.

-Example has been implemented on the star wars page, and +onRenderHtml.js
+Example has been implemented on the star wars page, and +onRenderHtml.jsx